 How to Install and Compile wgrib2 on Mac OS – Apple Silicon M1-M3 – Clean Install Version

-Updated for MacOS Ventura Sonoma
+Updated for MacOS Ventura and Sonoma.

 Originally Posted February 4, 2024